Frequently Asked Questions

 - Wages of core staff that are dedicated to a recruitment initiative to train volunteers that are the main service delivery agents.

-- Facilitator wages for the period their program delivery
+- Facilitator wages for the period of the program delivery

 - Reasonable honorariums for speakers or volunteers where these are the smaller part of an event cost.